 – I tend to like Misty, but she’s pretty much a bitch in the first handful of episodes.
 She pulls a clearly roughed up boy and a Pokemon out of the water and 1) all she cares about is the Pokemon, 2) She SLAPS Ash for no reason (it’s cut out of the dub) and 3) She instantly insinuates that HE did something to Pikachu even though no evidence is given to support that.
 I will grow to loathe Ash with every fiber of my being later on, so enjoy these few episodes where Ash is actually preferred over Misty….

 Overall, this is a really good start to the series.
 It introduces Ash pretty well and I’m much more accepting of his cluelessness in these earlier episodes than I am in later seasons.
-At least he has an excuse of actually being a complete beginner here, though considering how fixated he is on Pokemon basically being his life, it seems weird that he doesn’t even know the bare basics.
-The beginnings of Ash and Pikachu as a team is also pretty memorable, but still somewhat cliché.
+At least he has an excuse of actually being a complete beginner here, though considering how fixated he is on Pokemon basically being his life, it seems weird that he doesn’t even know the bare basics, though I understand that, to a degree, it’s meant to also help the audience learn about the Pokemon world with him.
+The beginnings of Ash and Pikachu as a team is also pretty memorable.

 This episode also featured a lot less music than I’m used to with 4Kids.
 There’s almost always noise, but there are several periods without any BG music whatsoever and that weirded me out.